The Digital Toolbox For The Future Of Work

 New apps, if used to their full potential, can prove to be powerful productivity tools to connect teams working in and out of the office.
-However, they can also lead to sensory-overload.
+However, they can also lead to sensory overload.
 As such, there is value in disconnecting to connect – purposely switching off to better ourselves and the relationships within our team.

 Additionally, as we see more and more people improving their productivity through meditation and wellbeing.
 Real creativity comes from deep inside our own minds, and having a clear and calm mind can do wonders for your business and personal life.
-I recommend Insight Timer, it’s a free app with a customized timer and plenty of great guided meditations.
+I recommend Insight Timer, it’s a free app with a customised timer and plenty of great guided meditations.